Using first principles to designing and implement a API to wrap ML functionality.

 Decorators

-request's response above, there was not a whole lot of information about the actual request, so we should append details such as URL, timestamp, etc. But we don't want to do this individually for each endpoint so let's use a decorator to append the request information for every response.
+request's response above, there was not a whole lot of information about the actual request, but it's useful to have details such as URL, timestamp, etc. But we don't want to do this individually for each endpoint, so let's use decorators to automatically add relevant metadata to our responses

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 |